Data Sources

 50+ connectors and growing.
 Need something not listed?
 Contact support@marcopolo.dev.

-Connecting a data source is separate from your MarcoPolo account.
-Your account establishes who you are; data source connections give your AI access to specific systems.
+A connection in MarcoPolo is separate from your account.
+Your account establishes who you are; connections give your AI access to specific systems.

 The fastest way to add one:

-You can also manage connections directly at mcp.marcopolo.dev/app/datasources.
+You can also manage connections directly at mcp.marcopolo.dev/app/connections.

 Network requirements